-Imagine this: you just received or downloaded a PDF file full of tables and numbers, but when you attempted to select the text and copy, nothing happened.
-Why?
+Imagine this: you just got a PDF file full of tables and numbers, but once you attempted to select the text and copy, nothing happened.
 Because the file is basically a scanned image.

 To take the data out, you probably heard about converting a PDF file to an Excel spreadsheet.
 Yes, that's one of the best solutions.
 But does the technique work with scanned PDF documents?

 The answer is positive.
 However, you'll need to take extra efforts because normal PDF to Excel conversion methods do not support scanned PDFs.
 But with OCR technology, it's totally doable.

 What's OCR and Why Do You Need It?

 OCR is short for Optical Character Recognition, simply put, it's a technology that can scan an image and extract the text into a computer-recognizable format (learn more here).
 You can then copy, cut, or paste the text as you want.
 With an increasing number of languages being added to the database, most OCR software is able to support major languages.

 Because a scanned PDF file is essentially an image, you'll need to rely on OCR technology to match the elements in the file first, then organize the data and finally convert all the data into an Excel sheet.

 What is the best way to convert scanned PDF to Excel?

 Here we'd like to introduce two most popular techniques: one is to use online conversion services, the other is by using a desktop software.
 Each technique has its own pros and cons.
 We'll explain.